nathanfarlow/wee/README.md

 ## FAQ
 **Q:** Why does a simple C program produce so many instructions?

 **A:** The elvm -> wee compilation is efficient all things considered.
 It incurs about a 6.5x instruction overhead.
-The elvm C compiler is _extremely_ inefficient, though.
+The elvm C compiler is very inefficient, though.
 They've done great work making things function, and an elvm optimizer could take things to the next level.

 **Q:** How do I perform side effects beyond input/output of characters, like drawing to a screen?